The Institute for Chemistry and Biology of the Marine Environment (ICBM) at the University of Oldenburg invites applications for a

 The ICBM is an interdisciplinary research institute, for fundamental and applied marine research.
 The internationally renowned institute aims at understanding the function of marine environmental systems through close cooperation of the various scientific disciplines (chemistry, biology, physics, mathematical modelling) of its more than 20 research groups.

 The University of Oldenburg is dedicated to increasing the percentage of female employees in the field of science.
 Therefore, female candidates are strongly encouraged to apply.
-In accordance to §21 Section 3 NHG female candidates with equal qualifications will be preferentially considered.
+In accordance with Lower Saxony regulations (§ 21 Section 3 NHG) female candidates with equal qualifications will be preferentially considered.
 Applicants with disabilities will be given preference in case of equal qualification.